box/developer.box.com/content/guides/box-sign/suppress-sign-notifications.md

 # Suppress default Box Sign notifications

-Box Sign allows you to suppress the **default** Box email notifications during Sign workflow.​​ This feature gives you the ownership of your notifications, allowing you to decide who should receive the notification, and how such notification will look like.
+Box Sign API allows you to suppress the **default** Box email notifications sent during the Sign workflow.​​
-Suppressing default notifications means new options, such as:
+This feature gives you the ownership of your Sign notifications, by giving you the following options:

-* using a fully-customized email notification template to send emails from your domain
+* You can use a fully-customized email notification template to send emails from your domain.
-* trigger messages using different notification mechanisms like push notifications or text messages.​
+* You can trigger notifications using various notification mechanisms like push notifications or text messages.​

 ## Using API to suppress default Box notifications